pratt778/React-Redux-TaskList-App/README.md

+# React-Redux TaskList

+## Getting Started

+TaskList app made with react and redux that can add new task, edit the exiting task, delete a task and can also show the progress of the task.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.